Angular2Guy/AngularPortfolioMgr/README.md

 Author: Sven Loesekann

-Technologies: Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, Java, Spring Webflux, Spring Data R2DBC, Gradle, Docker
+Technologies: Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, Java, Spring Webflux, Spring Data R2DBC, Gradle, Docker, H2, Postgresql

 ## What is the goal?
 The goal is to provide an Angular based Web App with a reactive backend server that uses Webflux and Spring R2DBC technology.
 The build tool is Gradle.